eed3si9n/eed3si9n.com/original/sbt-1.4.0-beta.md

 Hi everyone.
-On behalf of the sbt project, I am happy to announce sbt 1.4.0-M2.
-This is the first beta release for sbt 1.4.0.
+On behalf of the sbt project, I am happy to announce sbt 1.4.0-RC2.
+This is the fourth feature release of sbt 1.x, a binary compatible release focusing on new features. sbt 1.x is released under Semantic Versioning, and the plugins are expected to work throughout the 1.x series.

+- If no serious issues are found by Saturday, October 3rd 2020, 1.4.0-RC2 will become 1.4.0 final.
+- <s>If no serious issues are found by Saturday, September 19th 2020, 1.4.0-RC1 will become 1.4.0 final.</s>

 The headline features of sbt 1.4.0 are: